The Curvy Girl’s Packing Guide for Every Adventure

 - Rain jacket– My Columbia rain jacket is what I bring on almost every vacation because it’s light, compact and I rarely need anything warmer.

 - Compression Socks– These babies are a must have for long haul flights as they reduce the risk of blood clots.
+Not all socks fit the same and many people have their own favorite brands so try a few to see which ones you like.
+Mojo carries compression socks in sizes up to 5X.

 I hope this packing guide has given you some good ideas for packing for your next adventure!
 Please feel free to share your own packing tips in the comments below.